 You are on your own recognizance to conduct experiments in the laboratory space dedicated to this course (MER 114 and MER 116).
-In other words, you set your own schedule, except with regard to the deadlines for papers and presentations.
+In other words, you set your own schedule, except with regard to the deadlines for papers and your presentation.

-You are on your own to assemble the apparatus to conduct an experiment.
+You are on your own to assemble the apparatus to conduct an experiment, as well as calibrate and troubleshoot equipment.